daswass/ha-podcast-index/README.md

 - `entity_id`: The media player entity to play the episode on
 - `search_term`: The search term or podcast ID to find the podcast (numeric values are treated as PodcastIndex podcast IDs)
 - `volume` (optional): Volume level (0-100) to set before playing.
 If not provided, the current volume is maintained.

+#### Add Search Term

+**Service**: `podcast_index.add_search_term`

+**Parameters**:

+- `search_term`: The new search term to add (e.g., "tech news" or a podcast ID)

+This service allows you to add additional podcast search terms to an existing PodcastIndex integration after the initial configuration.
+The integration will automatically reload to pick up the new search term and create a new sensor for it.

+#### Remove Search Term

+**Service**: `podcast_index.remove_search_term`

+**Parameters**:

+- `search_term`: The search term to remove (must match exactly)

+This service allows you to remove a podcast search term from an existing PodcastIndex integration.
+The integration will automatically reload to reflect the changes.
+Note: You cannot remove the last search term as at least one is required.

 **Example**: